statpascal/emul99/readme.md

   assumed that its settings remain unchanged during the sampling interval.
   Changes occuring during that interval should be recorded with a CPU timestamp and handled when generating output.
-- An infinite recursion of "X" operations crashes the emulator with a stack overflow.
+- An infinite recursion of *X* operations crashes the emulator with a stack overflow.
 - The emulation of the RS232 card provides only the functionality used by TI's DSR.